watusi/jquery-mobile-iscrollview/README.md

-watusi/jquery-mobile-iscrollview, Version 1.2pre1+
+watusi/jquery-mobile-iscrollview, Version 1.2pre2
 ==================================================
 JQuery Mobile widget plug-in for easy use of the [iScroll](https://github.com/cubiq/iscroll) scroller in [JQuery Mobile](https://github.com/jquery/jquery-mobile) projects.

+iSCroll is a javascript that can scroll content in a window within a web browser with very similar behaviour to native scrolling on mobile devices such as iPhone and Android.
+This means you can scroll a *window* within the browser using native-like scrollbars and physics.

+jquery.mobile.iscrollview adapts the iScroll javascript to the jQuery Mobile environment.

-This is a full JQuery [Widget Factory](https://github.com/scottgonzalez/jquery-ui-1.8-widget-factory) widget implementation.
-It follows the *widget-factory-mobile* [Widget Factory Pattern](https://github.com/addyosmani/jquery-plugin-patterns).
+It is an implementation of a JQuery [Widget Factory](https://github.com/scottgonzalez/jquery-ui-1.8-widget-factory) widget.
+It follows the *widget-factory-mobile*
+[Widget Factory Pattern](https://github.com/addyosmani/jquery-plugin-patterns).

 ---